FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Hydrology.rst

 .. image:: ../img/Coastal/hydrology014.png

-5. Interpolate the rainfall depth reduction factor.
+5. To interpolate the rainfall depth reduction factor, click the AR button on the bottom of the rain editor widget.

-6. Click the AR button.

-7. Fill the form.
+6. Fill the form.

-8. Click OK to calculate the rainARF and OK to close the message.
+7. Click OK to calculate the rainARF and OK to close the message.

 .. image:: ../img/Coastal/hydrology015.png

-9. The rainfall is now complete.
+8. The rainfall is now complete.
 It will be exported into the RAIN.DAT file.

 Step 4.
 Simplify layers list
 ______________________________